-There's also a 10-inch display for keeping track of your workout stats, built-in Bluetooth speakers to stream your favorite music, audiobooks, or podcasts, and an integrated fan to keep you cool while exercising.
+There's a 10-inch display for keeping track of your workout stats, built-in Bluetooth speakers to stream your favorite music, and an integrated fan to keep you cool while exercising.
 If you take out a subscription to the Sole Studio app, you can also use the integrated tablet holder to stream virtual at-home workouts.

 - Want to know more?
 Read our guide to the Sole E95 elliptical machine—should I buy one?